eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/eejs/model/README.md

 | Property |   Description                                                                             |
 | -------- | ------------------------------------------------------------------------------------------|
 | `endpoints` |   An object containing all the exposed endpoints for rest requests (indexed by model name)|
+| [`applyQueryString`](./endpoints.md#applyquerystring-modelname-querystring---) | A function for applying a provided query string to the endpoint for a given model name and returning the entire string for use in a request.
 | [`getEndpoint`](./endpoints.md#getendpoint-modelname-) |   A function for retrieving the endpoint for the given Model name.                        |
 | [`stripBaseRouteFromUrl`](./endpoints.md#stripbaseroutefromurl-url-)         |   Strips the rest base path from the given url string.                                    |